Patrick Hernandez: After "Born to Be Alive"

 While Hernandez was touring the United States, he was accompanied by Vanloo and his friend Jean-Claude Pellerin.
 Vanloo and Pellerin held auditions in New York that spring for dancers to accompany Hernández on his worldwide tour.
-The chosen dancers included a young Madonna.
+The chosen dancers included a young Madonna, whom he dated briefly.

 Hernandez's follow-ups to "Born to Be Alive" did not fare as well in the US.
 "Disco Queen" backed with "Show Me the Way You Kiss" sold poorly, but the album Born to Be Alive sold well and won him a Billboard Award in February 1980.
 As a result of this lack of subsequent success he has earned the title of "one-hit wonder".

 In 1981, Hernandez released the import 12" single of "Goodbye", first released on Aariana Records and then a remixed version on the parent-label Aquarius Records (in France).
 It was not released in the US, although an album followed the single's release, but found no market in the US.